innomatica/seokyungwon/README.md

 on:
   push:
-    branches: 'main' # Triggers when you push to the main branch
+    branches: ["main"] # Triggers when you push to the main branch

 permissions:
   contents: read